learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process.md

 - **Advantage**: Encourages loose coupling and easier maintenance of the system.
 This facilitates easier modifications, replacements, and testing, as changes in low-level modules don’t affect the higher-level ones.

-## Resturant example of each principle
+## Restaurant example of each principle

 #### SRP
 Consider a **Chef** in a restaurant.
 Initially, the chef might handle multiple responsibilities: preparing dishes, managing inventory, and overseeing kitchen hygiene.
 Adhering to SRP, distinct roles are established.
 The chef focuses solely on cooking, while inventory management becomes the responsibility of a dedicated inventory manager.